tanlandy/Road_to_Tech/05HashMap/cheetsheet.md

 1. when time-consuming to find something in Array
 2. need to calculate the index by the object
 3. support quick insertion and search.
+4. need more information rather than only the key.

 ## Initiate
 `Map<Integer, Integer> map = new HashMap<>(); // <Key, Value>`